tombh/flocker/docs/presentation/source/index.rst

 * Flocker manages ZFS filesystems as Docker volumes.
 It attaches them to your containers.
 * Flocker provides tools for copying those volumes between machines.
 * If an application container is moved from one machine to another, Flocker automatically moves the volume with it.
-* "The PostgreSQL container has a volume mounted at /var/lib/postgresql/."
+* Lets you express "The PostgreSQL container has a volume mounted at /var/lib/postgresql/."

 User Experience